AVATOL/nematocyst/README.md

 	- VLFeat (Optional - if you use preprocessing modules)
 		1. Download from http://www.vlfeat.org/
 		2. Unpack to `$ROOT/external/vlfeat`
-2. Compile from source by running make in `$ROOT`.
+2. Compile from source by running make in `$ROOT/src`.

 ## More Details